[Holodeck –

 TORRES: Can you be more specific?

-would be a serious breach of professional etiquette.
-It’s been
+be a serious breach of professional etiquette.
+It's been suggested that

-suggested that I cultivate a greater sensitivity to my patients needs.
+I cultivate a greater sensitivity to my patient's needs.
+Don't worry,

 TORRES: Doctor.